magento/pagebuilder-docs/docs/styling/use-themes-to-override-styles.md

-# Use themes to override styles
+# Use Themes to override styles

 The best place to override Page Builder's default styles is within Admin and frontend themes.
 Magento adds theme styles to the `styles.css` output after applying styles from modules, ensuring that theme styles take precedence.
 It's also why you want to use Magento themes to style your Page Builder content whenever possible.